Types of Laptops Explained: 5 Categories and Their Differences

 Can You Use a Laptop as Your Only Computer?

-Yes — for most users, a modern laptop can comfortably replace a desktop computer.
+Yes — for most users, a modern laptop can easily replace a desktop computer.

-With the right setup (external monitor, keyboard, and mouse), a laptop can function just like a desktop at home or in the office, while still giving you the freedom to unplug and take your work with you.
+With the right setup (external monitor, keyboard, and mouse), a laptop can function just like a desktop at home or in the office, making it a practical solution if you're considering using a laptop instead of a desktop.

 This is exactly where desktop replacement laptops make the most sense.